|Mature Height:||6 to 8 feet|

 |Water Requirements:||Water well until established|

-Nanho Blue Butterfly Bushes for Sale Online
+Nanho Blue Butterfly Bush Shrubs for Sale Online

 Buddleia Nanho Blue is a vigorous, quick-growing Butterfly Bush is ideal for the back of a large border.
 The silvery-green foliage makes a lovely foil for plumes of lavender-blue flowers which are borne in profusion.
 Blooms from June to September.